Alfredo-Vargas/.wasi/projects/wiki/ai/nvidia_cuda.md

 ## NSight Systems NSYS

+- `nsys-ui` : to launch it download and install Nsight Systems from [Nvidia Developer Download Center](https://developer.nvidia.com/gameworksdownload#?dn=nsight-systems-2022-3).
+Do not confuse with Nvidia Nsight Graphics
 - The source documentation can be found [here](https://docs.nvidia.com/nsight-systems/UserGuide/index.html#example-nsys-stats)
 - `nsys profile --stats=true <executable>` : will create a sqlite and a nsys-rep file reports
 - `nsys stats report1.nsys-rep` : will open in text mode the report